 Patient safety risk minimization is at the core of our safety and PV practice.
 Our PV team is continuously monitoring AEs for any key risks and stands ready to enact risk minimization measures in order to prevent or minimize AE-associated risks for patients using our therapies.
 These principles also guide our development efforts and strategies.
 For example, one of our lead products, Remodulin, is delivered by either subcutaneous administration, which often causes site pain reaction, or by intravenous administration, which involves the use of an indwelling catheter and carries a risk of bloodstream infections.
 We are developing RemoPro™, a novel treprostinil analog prodrug therapy, to help mitigate or eliminate these concerns by delivering a continuous infusion of treprostinil subcutaneously without the infusion site pain associated with Remodulin today.

 Supply Chain Management

-We take a holistic approach to helping our patients and their families by expanding our focus beyond just treatments and therapies to include a variety of support, education, and assistance programs related to our products.
+We take a holistic approach to helping patients and their families by expanding our focus beyond just treatments and therapies to include a variety of support, education, and assistance programs.
 A few of our key programs are outlined on our patients page on our corporate website.
-Among other initiatives, we sponsor the PAH Initiative, which is committed to improving the lives of patients with PAH through education and empowerment, and we are a long-standing supporter of the Pulmonary Hypertension Association.
+Among others, we sponsor the PAH Initiative, and we are a long-standing supporter of the Pulmonary Hypertension Association.